 From this train of reflections I was, however, soon disturbed by the voice of the steward, who came upon deck to announce that supper was on the table.
-I immediately went down to the cabin, where I found Mr. and Mrs. M'Clain, from the Isle of Mull; Mr. Keveny, Mr. Johnson, and the rest of the cabinpassengers.
-After partaking of a very elegant and well-dressed supper, we continued chatting until twelve o'clock: "that hour o' night's black arch the key-stone," when we all agreed to retire, or, as it is technically termed, to turn in.
-In a short time, without much solicitation, we were visited by that sweet refreshing power which rarely visits sorrow, and when it doth, it is like the generality of sea affairs, too trivial to become interesting, and too unvaried to afford amusement.
-The wind continued fair, and the weather extremely fine, so that on an average we made about 150 miles each day.
+I immediately went down to the cabin, where I found Mr. and Mrs. M'Clain, from the Isle of Mull; Mr. Keveny, Mr. Johnson, and the rest of the cabin-passengers.
+After partaking of a very elegant and well-dressed supper, we continued chatting until twelve o'clock: "that hour o' night's black arch the keystone," when we all agreed to retire, or, as it is technically termed, to turn in.
+In a short time, without much solicitation, we were visited by that sweet refreshing power which rarely visits sorrow, and when it doth, it is a comforter.

-During the first week, the occurrences of our voyage were
+During the first week, the occurrences of our voyage were VOYAGES and TRAVELS, No. 8.
+Vol. II.